 Contrasting to other County Clare coastal hikes, the Mid Clare Way explores the lakes and forest in the county’s medieval heart.
 It can be accessed at one of seven manageable key trailheads including Dromore Woods, which is a glorious nature reserve in a peaceful location with its own loop trail.

 This area isn’t about large-scale high street shopping – but if you’re hunting for something unique, you’re in luck.
-Gleeson’s Goldsmiths, in Ballycasey Craft Centre, is a fusion of local landscape and exquisite jewellery design.
+Gleeson’s Goldsmiths in Shannon is a fusion of local landscape and exquisite jewellery design.
 Rings, necklaces and bracelets are forged with elements of The Burren and Ogham stone etchings using platinum, silver, gold or leather as core material.

-Blarney Woollen Mills in Bunratty Village has Irish-crafted clothing and home wear with an outdoor heated restaurant.
-In Ennis, Scéal Eile Books is a beautifully curated goldmine of out-of-print or rare publications from local and international writers, while Laura Vaughan Design Studio offers bespoke Irish earthen, wax and canvas gifts.
+Blarney Woollen Mills in Bunratty Village has Irish-crafted clothing and home wear with an outdoor heated restaurant and in Ennis, Laura Vaughan Design Studio offers bespoke Irish earthen, wax and canvas gifts.

 Dromoland and its environs are steeped in history – from the crowning of Brian Boru as King of Munster in a natural auditorium at Magh Adhair to the greatest Bronze Age find north of the Alps at nearby Mooghaun.
 To capture that ancient beating heart, take a short trip to the pretty little village of Quin.